 Delinquent Real Estate Taxes

-After December 31, the Township can no longer accept payments for that year’s taxes.
+Because the County collects tax liens, after December 31, the Township can no longer accept payments for that year’s taxes.
 Following that date, any unpaid Township real estate taxes are considered delinquent and are sent to the Chester County Tax Claim Bureau for collection & placement of a lien.
 During the month of January each year, the Tax Claim Bureau sets up its system to accept payments.
 The Bureau cannot take payments until that process is complete in the beginning of February, at which time it will mail a letter to each delinquent tax payer with the amount due.
 Please wait for that letter to pay your taxes to ensure you pay the correct amount.
 Your check will be made out to “Chester County Tax Claim Bureau” rather than the Township.

 For more details regarding payment of delinquent taxes, go to the FAQ on the Tax Claim Bureau’s website and/or call 610-344-6360.